-Transportation safety stakeholders including planners, designers, builders, operators, and maintenance personnel, law enforcement, post-crash personnel, road users and others all have a shared responsibility to reduce traffic fatalities and serious injuries on the street and road system within the Santa Fe metropolitan planning area.
+Transportation safety stakeholders including planners, designers, builders, operators, and maintenance personnel, law enforcement, post-crash personnel, road users and others all have a shared responsibility to reduce traffic fatalities and serious injuries on the streets and roads within the Santa Fe metropolitan planning area.
 It is essential that this LRSP moves beyond a planning document.
 Implementation of the identified strategies and action items by the various stakeholders is key to achieving the goal set forth in this LRSP.
 The benefit of the alignment of the LRSP with the New Mexico SHSP is that it leverages existing funding sources to support LRSP implementation.
-The Bipartisan Infrastructure Law (BIL) establishes the new Safe Streets and Roads for All (SS4A) Grant Program and other eligible discretionary grants which can aid in implementation of the LRSP.
-The SS4A discretionary grant program has \$5-6 billion in grants available over the next five years to support regional, local, and Tribal initiatives to prevent roadway deaths and serious injuries.
+The Bipartisan Infrastructure Law (BIL) establishes the new Safe Streets and Roads for All (SS4A) Grant Program and other eligible discretionary grants which may support implementation of the LRSP.
+The SS4A discretionary grant program is designed to support regional, local, and Tribal initiatives to prevent roadway deaths and serious injuries.

-The LRSP is a living document that should be evaluated and updated periodically.
-Tracking the allocation of resources, positive changes in user behavior, and the reduction in crashes as the various strategies and action items are implemented can be the mechanism with which the SFMPO and its safety stakeholders evaluate the effectiveness of the LRSP implementation.
+The LRSP is a living document that will be evaluated and updated periodically.
+The SFMPO and its safety stakeholders will Track the allocation of resources, positive changes in user behavior, and the reduction in crashes as the various strategies and action items are implemented to evaluate the effectiveness of the LRSP implementation.
 Evaluation will assist in identifying new action items, effective strategies to expand application, and determining resources for implementation.
-Based on the five-year update-cycle required for state SHSPs, it is anticipated that the 2021 New Mexico SHSP would be updated in 2026.
+Based on the five-year update-cycle required for State SHSPs, it is anticipated that the 2021 New Mexico SHSP would be updated in 2026.
 The Santa Fe Metropolitan Region LRSP should continue to align with the New Mexico SHSP to leverage safety resources.
-SFMPO may want to reassess the LRSP during the next update of the SFMPO 2020-2045 MTP.
+SFMPO will reassess the LRSP during the next update of the SFMPO 2020-2045 MTP.
 This would provide an opportunity to identify and integrate strategies and action items into multi-year projects and continue to advance the region's safety priorities.
-The New Mexico Local Technical Assistance Program (NMLTAP) Center is a potential resource for assisting with the implementation, evaluation, and update of the LRSP.
+SFMPO can partner with the NMLTAP Center with the implementation, evaluation, and update of the LRSP.